-Other decisions you’ll want to consider before setting up a bank account for teens:
+Other decisions you’ll want to consider before setting up a checking account for teens:

 - Will you only open a checking account with a debit card, or also a savings account?

 - Will the bank account also come with a debit card?
 Will it be a prepaid debit card?
 Have a look at the best debit cards for kids and teens

 - Will the debit card have overdraft protection?